catalystneuro/ndx-ophys-devices/README.md

 - **EdgeOpticalFilterModel** extends OpticalFilterModel to hold metadata on any edge optical filter models.
 - **OpticalLensModel** extends DeviceModel to hold metadata on the optical lens model.

-**Device Instance Classes:**
+**Device Classes:**
-- **DeviceInstance** extends Device to hold metadata on device instances.
-- **OpticalFiber** extends DeviceInstance to hold metadata on optical fiber instances.
+- **OpticalFiber** extends Device to hold metadata on optical fibers.
-- **ExcitationSource** extends DeviceInstance to hold metadata on excitation source instances.
+- **ExcitationSource** extends Device to hold metadata on excitation sources.
-- **PulsedExcitationSource** extends ExcitationSource to hold metadata on pulsed excitation source instances.
+- **PulsedExcitationSource** extends ExcitationSource to hold metadata on pulsed excitation sources.
-- **Photodetector** extends DeviceInstance to hold metadata on photodetector instances.
+- **Photodetector** extends Device to hold metadata on photodetectors.
-- **DichroicMirror** extends DeviceInstance to hold metadata on dichroic mirror instances.
+- **DichroicMirror** extends Device to hold metadata on dichroic mirrors.
-- **OpticalFilter** extends DeviceInstance to hold metadata on general optical filter instances.
+- **OpticalFilter** extends Device to hold metadata on general optical filters.
-- **BandOpticalFilter** extends OpticalFilter to hold metadata on bandpass or bandstop optical filter instances.
+- **BandOpticalFilter** extends OpticalFilter to hold metadata on bandpass or bandstop optical filters.
-- **EdgeOpticalFilter** extends OpticalFilter to hold metadata on edge optical filter instances.
+- **EdgeOpticalFilter** extends OpticalFilter to hold metadata on edge optical filters.
-- **OpticalLens** extends DeviceInstance to hold metadata on optical lens instances.
+- **OpticalLens** extends Device to hold metadata on optical lenses.

 Note that the container classes cannot be directly added to the NWB file, but instead require extending `LabMetaData` to contain one or more of these container classes in a separate extension.